snoyer/build123d/docs/OpenSCAD.rst

   inside or outside fillets and chamfers to vertices and edges of an existing part with precision.

+- **Operational Equivalency and Beyond**: Build123d provides equivalents to almost all features available in OpenSCAD, with the exception of the 3D **minkowski** operation.
+  However, a 2D equivalent, **make_hull**, is available in build123d.
+Beyond operational equivalency, build123d offers a wealth of additional functionality, including advanced features like topological queries, dynamic filtering, and robust tools for creating complex geometries.
+By exploring build123d's extensive operations, you can unlock new possibilities and take your designs far beyond the capabilities of OpenSCAD.

 - **Explore the Documentation**: Dive into build123d’s comprehensive API documentation to unlock its full potential and discover advanced features.

 By shifting your design mindset from solid-based CSG to a profile-driven approach, you can fully harness build123d's capabilities to create precise, efficient, and complex models.
 Welcome aboard, and happy designing!